 Basis for Relative Priority The city conducted a comprehensive community participation process and needs assessment to determine and prioritize needs.
 Needs identified in the Consolidated Plan were the result of input received by residents, housing providers, non-profit organizations, social service providers, and other relevant stakeholders.
 A thorough analysis of data provided in the Needs Assessment and Market Analysis also lead to priority need determinations.
-Priority Need Name Planning and Administration Priority Level High Population N/A Geographic Areas Affected Citywide 3 Associated Goals Planning and Administration Description Management and operation of tasks related to administering and carrying out the city's HUD CDBG and HOME programs.
+Recent data also shows a change in the city's population and market shifts post pandemic, increasing the need for adequate facilities and infrastructure to accommodate and influx of residents.
+Priority Need Name Planning and Administration Priority Level High Population N/A Geographic Areas Affected Citywide 4 Associated Goals Planning and Administration Description Management and operation of tasks related to administering and carrying out the city's HUD CDBG and HOME programs.
 Basis for Relative Priority The city conducted a comprehensive community participation process and needs assessment to determine and prioritize needs.
 Needs identified in the Consolidated Plan were the result of input received by residents, housing providers, non-profit organizations, social service providers, and other relevant stakeholders.
 A thorough analysis of data provided in the Needs Assessment and Market Analysis also lead to priority need determinations.